MapCollaboration/NangaParbat/README.md

 ![alt text](https://github.com/vbertone/NangaParbat/raw/master/doc/NangaParbatPanoramic.png
  "Nanga Parbat")

-# Nanga Parbat: to the top of TMDs
+# Nanga Parbat: a TMD fitting framework

 Nanga Parbat is a fitting framework aimed at the determination of the non-perturbative component of the TMD distributions.